ckeditor/ckeditor4/tests/core/filter/manual/bordershorthandtransformation.md

 3. Switch to wysiwyg mode.
 4. Check TD element's style.

-**Expected:** Border color (red) is preserved during pasting and switching between sourcemode and wysiwygarea.
+**Expected:** Border color (red) is preserved during pasting and switching between source mode and wysiwygarea.

 **Unexpected:** Border color has default color (grey / black).
 In source mode there is no border-color style.